-business Today's success requires intercultural awareness as well as effective cross cultural and cross generational communication skills.
-This course demonstrates the importance of cross generational cultural cross and communication and the benefits of being sensitive to the differences in organizational settings.
+business Today's success requires intercultural awareness as well as effective cross cultural and cross generational skills.
+This communication course demonstrates the importance of cross generational cultural cross and communication and the benefits of being sensitive to the differences in organizational settings.
 Concepts of negotiating styles, cultural differences, proper etiquette, and conflict analysis/resolution will be discussed at length.